Israel and the Occupied Palestinian Territory

 ANALYSIS:

-Article 49 of the Fourth Geneva Convention prohibits an occupying power from transferring parts of its civilian population into occupied territory, also known as “settler implantation.”
-Settlement expansion effectively guarantees that the occupied territory will remain under Israeli control in perpetuity leading to de facto annexation.
-Seizures and demolitions of Palestinian and Bedouin land and property leave communities at risk of forced evictions, arbitrary displacement and forcible transfer.
+Under the Fourth Geneva Convention, an occupying power is prohibited from transferring parts of its civilian population into occupied territory, also known as “settler implantation.”
+Seizures and demolitions of Palestinian and Bedouin land and property result in forced evictions, arbitrary displacement and forcible transfer.
 Israel’s permanent occupation endangers the cultural existence of the Palestinian people and violates their right to self-determination.
+The measures recently approved by Israel’s security cabinet further entrench its unlawful control over the Occupied West Bank and signal intensifying efforts to accelerate annexation of Palestinian territory.

 RISK ASSESSMENT:

-• Violence, attacks, mass arrests and likely forcible transfer in the Occupied West Bank.
+• Escalating violence, attacks and arbitrary arrests in the Occupied West Bank.

 NECESSARY ACTION: